anticoders/gagarin/README.md

 Gagarin consists of two parts: `gagarin` npm module and `anti:gagarin` meteor package.
 The first one should be installed globally on your system, while the second one should be added to your meteor application.
-In orther to work properly, the versions of the two guys must coincide.
+In order to work properly, the versions of the two guys must coincide.

 ### The minimal setup